Skip to main content

 The Nix layer provides reproducible Emacs builds:

-module.nix — Home Manager module that runs Jotain as a user-session Emacs daemon (services.jotain), generates a desktop entry for emacsclient, and can install itself as EDITOR/VISUAL.
-Supports systemd on Linux and launchd on macOS, with services.jotain.emacsBackend = "jylhis" for the fork backend.
+3. module.nix — Home Manager module that runs Jotain as a user-session Emacs daemon (services.jotain), generates a desktop entry for emacsclient, and can install itself as EDITOR/VISUAL.
+Supports systemd on Linux and launchd on macOS; services.jotain.package swaps in any other Jotain-shaped distribution.

 Development Layer

-flake.lock is the single source of truth; default.nix and emacs.nix read it directly via fetchTarball so non-flake nix-build consumers get the same pin. devenv.yaml mirrors the flake’s shared input revs (nixpkgs, treefmt-nix), and just update keeps devenv.lock in lockstep.
+• Pinningflake.lock is the single source of truth; default.nix and emacs.nix read it directly via fetchTarball so non-flake nix-build consumers get the same pin. devenv.yaml mirrors the flake’s shared input revs (nixpkgs, treefmt-nix, emacs-overlay), and just update keeps devenv.lock in lockstep.